Lower Bounding the Gromov--Hausdorff distance in Metric Graphs: Introduction

-Different techniques have been proposed to tackle the second direction \textbf{(B)} and provide bounds on the Gromov--Hausdorff distance.
-Among them, a particularly fruitful approach to achieve lower bounds relies on stable metric invariants.
+A fruitful approach to provide bounds on the Gromov--Hausdorff distance in task \textbf{(B)} is to use stable metric invariants.
 One associates each metric space $X$ with a value $\psi(X)$ in another computationally simpler metric space so that $\psi(X)$ and $\psi(Y)$ are close whenever $X$ and $Y$ are close in the Gromov--Hausdorff distance.
-An immediate example is the diameter; see Example~\ref{ex:trivial-bounds}.
+An immediate example is the diameter; we have $d_\gh(X,Y)\ge\frac{1}{2}|\diam(X)-\diam(Y)|$.
 However, the diameter bound is often not informative when the metric spaces are of similar diameter but metrically very different.
 For further stable metric invariants, we refer the reader to~\cite{memoli2012some}.
-Other central examples in computational topology are Vietoris--Rips persistence diagrams (\cite{ChazalDeSilvaOudot2014}) and hierarchical clustering (\cite{MemoliHierarchical2010}).
-In~\cite{zava_embed}, techniques from dimension theory were applied to provide unavoidable limits to the precision of metric invariants with values in Hilbert spaces.
+Other central examples in computational topology are Vietoris--Rips persistence diagrams~\cite{ChazalDeSilvaOudot2014} and hierarchical clustering~\cite{MemoliHierarchical2010}.
+In~\cite{zava_embed} dimension theory is used to provide unavoidable limits to the precision of metric invariants with values in Hilbert spaces.

-Our paper also provides interesting lower bounds on $d_\gh(X, Y)$ revealing the metric disparity between $X$ and $Y$.
-For example, a positive lower bound on the Gromov--Hausdorff distance is indicative of the existence of no isometry between the two metric spaces.
-We answer two open questions~\cite[Questions~2,~4]{HvsGH} by providing \emph{optimal} lower bounds on the Gromov--Hausdorff distance between the circle and a subset thereof, and by providing novel techniques lower bounding the Gromov--Hausdorff distance between a metric graph and a subset thereof.
-Though we generalize beyond manifolds, our generalization produces a result for the circle (the simplest $1$-dimensional manifold) that is not only stronger than the result from~\cite{HvsGH}, but also provably optimal.